Heat Help

 • Supplies to give out

-Hydration is crucial for survival.
-Throw a few water bottles in your freezer before bed.
-Pack up a bag or small cooler with them the next morning, and give them out on your commute or lunch break.
+• Frozen water bottles + electrolytes: Throw a few water bottles in your freezer before bed.
+Pack up a bag or small cooler with them the next morning, and give them out with electrolyte pouches on your commute or lunch break.
+Reusable water bottles are also a great item to give out.

-Sun protection is paramount.
+• Sunscreen: Sun protection is paramount.
 By providing sunscreen and educating individuals on its importance, you help shield them from the harmful effects of prolonged sun exposure.

-Check in with people to make sure they know of available cooling centers.
-You can use the map and other resources on this page to help folks navigate for free to one of the indoor spaces around Austin and Travis County.
+• Cooling center and safety info: Check in with people to make sure they know of available cooling centers.
+You can use the map and other resources on this page to help folks navigate to one of the indoor spaces around Austin and Travis County.

 • Signs of heat-related illness

-In case of a heat stroke or heat exhaustion, take immediate action to ensure the well-being and safety of a person experiencing homelessness.
+In case of heat stroke or heat exhaustion, take immediate action to ensure the well-being and safety of a person experiencing homelessness.

 More from Travis County